jafrasier50/PetServices/README.md

 # PetServices
-A webbased application to provide pet services and adoptions to the Houston area
+A webbased application to provide pet services and adoptions in the Houston area.